spree/spree/guides/content/api/option_values.md

 <%= admin_only %>

-To delete a option value, make this request:
+To delete an option value, make this request:

 ```text
 DELETE /api/v1/option_values/1
 ```

-This request removes a option value from database.
+This request removes an option value from database.

 <%= headers 204 %>